 Though studies show surgical mesh repairs may result in a lower rate of hernia recurrence, complication risks significantly increase with hernia mesh implants.

-- Abnormal connection between organs, vessels, or intestines
+- Fistula - Abnormal connections occur between organs, vessels, or intestines

-Excessive pain and chronic infection are two side effects commonly associated with hernia mesh complications.
+Excessive pain and chronic infection are two side effects commonly associated with hernia mesh complications according to the FDA.
 These symptoms are often related to a mesh complication, perhaps compounded by more than one issue.

 - Skin Rash

 Hernia mesh is an ongoing legal process and at this time has not seen any major settlements or verdicts.
 Historically, in 2011, there was a settlement of $184 million to settle approximately 3,000 cases of a similar mesh product by C.D.
 Bard.

 Whether there will be more large settlements with regards to current hernia mesh litigation depends on how many patients come forward seeking compensation.

 What to Expect

 Patients who have suffered from a dangerous product can be overwhelmed by the possibilities a lawsuit may bring.
 After seeking legal counsel patients can expect to be interviewed in the weeks following their submission where their case is reviewed by an expert.

 If the case fits the firm’s criteria, the case can be accepted and the long road to recovery can begin.
 During the periods of discovery and pretrial motions, the patient may be consulted to provide their testimony or not consulted at all.
 Following these events, the patient will likely not need to contribute to the case unless it is to weigh in on whether to accept a settlement.